 Tankless water heaters have grown in popularity over the years.
 Known for their ability to save you money in energy savings, these units provide an on-demand style of operations – only turning on when you use hot water inside your home.

-As previously stated, tankless water heaters are much more efficient than their traditional counterpart.
+Tankless water heaters are much more efficient than their traditional counterparts.
 According to the Department of Energy, homeowners will save 27% to 50% more in energy savings with a tankless water heater.
 The savings are created because the water heater only turns on when hot water is running from the tap or appliances are in use.

 If space is a concern for your family, tankless water heaters may be for you.
 As the name implies, these units do not require a tank to operate, leaving much more room to work with.
 These units are typically mounted to a wall, leaving more room around the water heater.